Who We Are

 Cynthia is a long-time resident of Trenton who specializes in strategic grant writing and communications for non-profits.
 She currently works at TASK (Trenton Area Soup Kitchen).
 Cynthia also serves on the Board of Trustees at Princeton Friends School and on the Inclusion Oversight Committee at George School.

-Danica Curcic – Board Member
+Danica Curcic – Board Member (On Leave)

 Danica has spent over two decades as an professional Executive, managing